 Keep images to a minimum and make sure you have some default text that displays in place of the graphic.

 Keep it simple, keep it clear — you want the email to load quickly and get your message to your viewers.
-Keep in mind that a large majority of your users will also be opening emails on their phones – and they don’t want to wait to download the image of your holiday sweater.
+Keep in mind that using too many images can be a signal to the inbox that the email is marketing or promotional in nature – potentially leading it to be marked as spam.

-Make sure you use descriptive text in your images “ALT TAG” to prompt your audience to view the pic — and make sure it’s worth their time and bandwidth!
+Make sure you use descriptive text in your images “ALT TAG” to prompt your audience to view the pic – (this is also necessary for folks who use a screen reader or other assistive technology.
+Make sure that if you do use any images that they click to something (like your website or offer).

-I’m on the computer, iphone & tablet all day long (as are most of you!)
+I’m on the computer or phone all day long (as are most of you!)

 Please don’t use 10pt font for your newsletter.